icopy-site/awesome-cn/docs/awesome/awesome-computercraft.md

 ### Mod-specific programs

+> [!NOTE]
-> Note: This section contains programs dedicated which are exclusive to a mod and would not make sense in the Utilities section.
+> This section contains programs dedicated which are exclusive to a mod and would not make sense in the Utilities section.

 - [DraconicControl](https://pastebin.com/UqVHTht5) -  Allows controlling Draconic Evolution's Draconic Reactor from a computer.
 - [ReactorControl and TurbineControl](https://pastebin.com/p4zeq7Ma) -  Automatic management of reactors and turbines in Big Reactors.